-During the seven and a half months that we lived in the Chase’s basement, the cats discovered a variety of animals in the window wells — three cottontails, a mouse, a frog, and this creature.
+During the seven and a half months that we lived in a basement, the cats discovered a variety of animals in the window wells — three cottontails, a mouse, a frog, and this creature.

 I didn’t give it much thought when I took this photo of Lucy staring at it in the morning.
 I figured it was a mouse or vole.

 When I got home from work, it was curled in a ball in the center of the window well, having given up it’s quest for escape.
 I grabbed a five-gallon bucket from the garage and set forth to rescue it—a process I was well familiar with by this time.
 As soon as I laid the bucket down on the rocks, the animal scurried inside—which gave me a good idea that it was used to being underground.

 I took it out into the yard and put the bucket next to a bush.
 I sprawled on the grass to get some photos and noticed it’s tiny, flat ears and long toes.
 Now I knew for sure it was something I hadn’t seen before.
 It didn’t want to get out of the bucket.
 It would approach the edge, then run back to the bottom, then slowly walk forward again.

 I’m pretty sure it was hunger that finally coaxed it out.
 As soon as it left the bucket it began eating anything green it could find.
 It paid no attention to me and my phone inches away from it.